 Public transport is a very convenient way to move around in the city of Amsterdam.
 The network of trams, buses, subway and ferries will get you anywhere you need to be in the city.
 You never have to wait long at a stop as most lines leave frequently (multiple times per hour).
-The only downside to public transport system in Amsterdam is the limited availability during night time.
+The only downside to the public transport system in Amsterdam is the limited availability during night time.
 During the night, night buses take over from regular trams, trains and subways.

 Plan your Amsterdam public transport travel

 We strongly recommend using 9292OV for planning your trip in Amsterdam using public transport.
 It calculates your best options to get from one point to another and takes covers all forms of public transport: tram, bus, subway, ferry and train.
 To use the planner you can either:

 Since a few years, all public transport in the Netherlands uses a digital ticketing system called “OV-chipkaart”.
 All tickets are equipped with a transponder and should be held against the designated check-in poles at the station, or in the tram or bus.
 Tickets can be acquired from either vending machines (recommended) or from the drivers on the tram or bus.

 The following public transport companies are operating in the area of Amsterdam: